LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

 Row-by-Row Sinusoid Fits
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:numref:`sinusoid_fits` shows the result of iteratively fitting a sinusoid to each row of the PypeIt residual image for this example frame.
-In addition to a basic sinusoid (amplitude, period, and phase) we include a quadratic polynomial to account for secular drift in the background.
+With an initial guess at the sinusoid period in hand, the tool moves on to fit a sinusoid to each row in the image.
+This is an iterative process, where the results of one pass inform the initial guess and bounds on the fit parameters for subsequent passes.
+In addition to a basic sinusoid (amplitude, period, and phase), a quadratic polynomial is included to account for secular drift in the background.
 The :func:`~scipy.optimize.curve_fit` function from :mod:`scipy.optimize` is used to perform a non-linear least-squares fit to each row, with bounds placed on the sinusoid terms to keep the final fit reasonably close to initial guess values.

-The rms of the fit is computed for each row as an estimate of how well any particular row's model matches the data.
-The mean and standard deviation of the row-by-row rms values (bottom panel in :numref:`sinusoid_fits`) are used to identify outliers that likely have a poor fit.
-These lines are refit using a the fit values from nearby "good" rows as the initial guesses and tighter bounds on the fit values.
-As a result of this iterative process, the set of sinusoidal fits tends to have a narrow range of values from line to line and produces a pattern image (see :numref:`image_comparisons`) that closely resembles the unwanted pattern in the raw frame.
-Note, however, that the final pixel periods tend to be slightly larger than that predicted from the FFT (green dashed line).
+:numref:`sinusoid_fits` shows the result of this iterative fitting for this example frame.
+During each pass, the rms of the fit is computed for each row as an estimate of how well any particular row's model matches the data.
+The mean and standard deviation of the row-by-row rms values (bottom panel in :numref:`sinusoid_fits`) are used to identify outliers that likely have a poor fit after the first pass.

+In the second pass, these outlier lines are refit with tighter bounds and using the fit values from nearby "good" rows as the initial guesses.
+The collection of fit values as a function of row number after the second pass are shown in orange in :numref:`sinusoid_fits`.
+As a result of this iterative process, the set of sinusoidal fits tends to have a narrow range of values for amplitude and period.

+For the final pass, the tool assumes that the underlying EMI noise is nearly constant in period and amplitude.
+A low-order (quadratic) polynomial is fit to the top two plots in :numref:`sinusoid_fits` to estimate the true sinusoidal signal imprinted on the frame.
+The sinusoidal fits for this pass fix the values of the period and amplitude to those smooth values (black lines in :numref:`sinusoid_fits`), allowing the phase and secular drift of the row to be fit.
+As a result, the sinusoid phase from row to row is a smoother function, and the rms of the fit is generally a little smaller than the orange fit.

+The pattern image produced from these final fit coefficients (see :numref:`image_comparisons`) closely resembles the unwanted pattern in the raw frame.
+Note, however, that the final pixel periods tend to be slightly larger than that predicted from the FFT (green dashed line in the second panel of :numref:`sinusoid_fits`).
+The origin of this discrepancy is not clear (see :ref:`fourier_analysis` for further discussion).

 .. _sinusoid_fits:
 .. figure:: figures/scrubber_sinusoid_fits.*